Travel, experience, conserve with

 Accommodation: Land’s End Resort, 1-night

-3. Day 3: Fly into camp and afternoon bear photography
+2. Day 2: Fly into camp & afternoon of bear photography

-This morning we depart Homer on a private charter flight.
-This is more than just a transfer as it gives us the opportunity to enjoy exquisite views of snow-clad volcanoes and jagged glaciers, tundra, meadows and forests.
-This flight introduces us to the pristine bear habitat which we are soon to explore.
+The adventure begins this morning as you depart Homer on a scenic charter flight to your exclusive camp.
+This is more than just a transfer as it gives you the opportunity to take in spectacular views of snow-clad volcanoes and jagged glaciers, tundra, meadows and forests en route, introducing you to the pristine wild bear country which you're soon to explore.

-5. Day 9: Morning bear photography and afternoon flight
+4. Day 6: Morning bear photography & afternoon flight

 Key info